- Reference Number: HEY-438/2022

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced for patients who have been diagnosed with Secondary Breast Cancer to give you general information about the Macmillan Breast Care Nursing Team at Hull University Teaching Hospitals NHS Trust who are based at the Breast Care Unit in Castle Hill Hospital.

 They work closely within local and national guidelines to provide ongoing practical, emotional and psychological support for you and those you care about.

 If after reading this leaflet you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you or your Macmillan Breast Care Nurse.

 What is secondary breast cancer?

-Secondary breast cancer (sometimes referred to as metastatic breast cancer) is when breast cancer cells from the primary (original) breast cancer have spread to another area in the body through the lymphatic or blood system.
+Secondary breast cancer is sometimes referred to as metastatic breast cancer and is when breast cancer cells from the primary (original) breast cancer have spread to another area in the body through the lymphatic or blood system.
 The most common areas that are affected are the bones, liver and lungs.

-In addition to the hospital medical team, the Breast Care Nurse is your key worker and will support you and your family or carer depending on your needs.
-The Breast Care Nurse will be able to liaise with other professionals to ensure you have appropriate help and support.
+In addition to the hospital medical team the Macmillan Breast Care Nursing Team will support you and your close ones depending on your needs.
+They will be able to liaise with other professionals to ensure you have appropriate help and support.

-The Macmillan Breast Care Nursing Team works Monday to Friday.
-Messages can be left on the answer phone and will be dealt with between the hours of 9.00am to 4.00pm Monday to Thursday and 9.00am to 12 noon on a Friday.
+The Macmillan Breast Care Nursing Team work Monday to Friday and messages can be left on the answer phone and will be dealt with between the hours of:

 The team will endeavour to return your call within 48 hours (unless messages are left outside of these hours, over the weekend or on Bank Holidays when calls will be returned on the following working day).